arielooms/Animal-Shelters/README.md

-# Animal-Shelters
+# Animal Shelters
-A data analysis project investigating the frequency of dogs in several shelters across the United States based on age, breed, and reason for intake.
+This analyis project was done for CMSE 201 at Michigan State University.
+The project utilized Python via Jupyter Notebook to gather and clean data, and perform analyses to answer my research question.
+I obtained data from two different animal shelters, one in Austin, Texas, and the other in Bloomington, Indiana.
+The data included variables about each dog's age, breed, intake date, adopted date, and reason for intake.
+I investigated breed and age frequency as well as the most common reasons a dog was dropped off at the shelter.